gudrutis/esc18/architecture/perf.markdown

-use perf to discover why the performance of the four programs randg.py, randgNP.py, randg.cpp and erfinv_t.cpp (the last two to compile with ``c++ -Ofast -march=native`` are so vastly different even if there are supposed to perfom exaclty the same work (throw "N" random gaussian numbersand compute average and rms....)
+use perf to discover why the performance of the four programs randg.py, randgNP.py, randg.cpp and erfinv_t.cpp (the last two to compile with ``c++ -Ofast -march=native`` are so vastly different even if there are supposed to perfom exaclty the same work (throw "N" random gaussian numbers and compute average and rms....)